-Real GDP is simply the product of (average productivity per capita) (population).
+Real GDP is simply the product of (average productivity per capita) \ (population).
 The U.S. product is larger than the China product.

-AACSB: Analytic Blooms: Remember Difficulty: 3 Hard Learning Objective: 02-03 How the U.S. is able to produce so much output.
-Schiller - Chapter 02 #48 Topic: HOW AMERICA PRODUCES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy

+Learning Objective: 02-03 How the U.S. is able to produce so much output.

-- 49. As a country's literacy rate and human capital capacity increase, the relative number of A. Labor-intensive production processes increases. - B. Capital-intensive production processes increases. - C. Sector service jobs decreases. - D. None of the choices are correct.
+As a country's human capital capacity increases, we observe that the relative number of

+- A. Labor-intensive production processes increases. - B. Capital-intensive production processes increases. - C. Sector service jobs decreases. - D. None of the choices are correct.